11 Working with Survey Data

 The solution is to pick the 100 that we survey at random.
 This ensures that the attitudes of the sample we survey are, in expectation, equal to the attitudes of the population.
 The key thing to remember here is the “in expectation” part of the previous sentence.
 While we cannot guarantee that any one random sample’s attitudes match those of the general population, if we were to repeatedly draw random samples of individuals to survey from the population, the average of the sample estimates will converge toward the true population mean.

 The below figure shows the results from a simple simulation to show this is the case.
 I programmed R to give me a population of 1,000 individuals where 500 support mandatory vaccinations and the rest don’t.
 Then, I had it repeatedly draw samples of 100 individuals from the population and tally up the share of individuals in the samples that support mandatory vaccinations.
 The figure shows the distribution of estimates I got from repeating this procedure 10,000 times.
 As you can see, the range of support indicated by individual surveys varies substantially.
 While many provide estimates close to the true population’s actual level of support, some fall below 40% and some above 60%.
-Even so, the greatest density of estimates cluster around the true level of support in the population.
+This is the kind of random noise we’d expect to see from this kind of sampling procedure.

 ## create a "population" with 50/50 attitudes on COVID vax: